devtech-mena/devcards.devtech.tools/README.md

 If you're not familiar with Github, don't warry, adding your name is quite simple:

-1- Fork this repo.
+1. Fork this repo.

-2- Clone the fork to your PC.
+2. Clone the fork to your PC.

-3- Add a new folder with your name in `devs` folder and place your photo in it.
+3. Add a new folder with your name in `devs` folder and place your photo in it.

-4- Create a new markdown file containing your info.
+4. Create a new markdown file containing your info.

-5- Commit your changes and push to your repo.
+5. Commit your changes and push to your repo.

-6- Create a pull request.
+6. Create a pull request.

-You can look at `devs/Yasir Mohammad` as an example. and
+Take a look at `devs/Yasir Mohammad` as an example.
+You may add any skills you want to highlight in `skills` array, and the projects you want to show in the `projects` array.

 ## How to contribute ?